Turkish alphabet: Letters

 In the case of length distinction, these letters are used for old Arabic and Persian borrowings from the Ottoman Turkish period, most of which have been eliminated from the language.
 Native Turkish words have no vowel length distinction.
 The combinations of //c//, //ɟ//, and //l// with //a// and //u// also mainly occur in loanwords, but may also occur in native Turkish compound words, as in the name Dilâçar (from dil + açar).

 Turkish orthography is highly regular and a word's pronunciation is usually identified by its spelling.

+In Turkey between 1928 and 2013 the use of any non-Turkish letters, including the basic Latin letters Q, W, and X was banned from official government documents, such as street signs and brochures as well as public places, as they are only used in unassimilated loanwords.
+The letter forms part of the Kurdish alphabet but is not present in Turkish.

 Distinctive features

 Dotted and dotless I are separate letters, each with its own uppercase and lowercase forms.
 The lowercase form of I is ı, and the lowercase form of İ is i.
 (In the original law establishing the alphabet, the dotted İ came before the undotted I; now their places are reversed.)
 The letter J, however, uses a tittle in the same way English does, with a dotted lowercase version, and a dotless uppercase version.

 Optional circumflex accents can be used with "â", "î" and "û" to disambiguate words with different meanings but otherwise the same spelling, or to indicate palatalisation of a preceding consonant (for example, while kar //kaɾ// means "snow", kâr //caɾ// means "profit"), or long vowels in loanwords, particularly from Arabic.